icewolfz/jiMUD/docs/commands.md

 > Pause current block for a number of milliseconds

 <u>#WIN</u>DOW name *close*
+<u>#WIN</u>DOW name *character or id*
->Open or show named window, supported names: about, prefs, mapper, editor, profiles, chat, code-editor, help, immortals, history, log-viewer, skills, who
+>Open or show named window or create new window with name, supported names: about, prefs, mapper, editor, profiles, chat, code-editor, help, immortals, history, log-viewer, skills, who
 >Pass close as 3rd argument will close the window if open and possible

-<u>#WIN</u>DOW new *character or id*
+<u>#WIN</u>DOW new *character or id* *name*
 >Create a new client window using the optional character title or id
+>If character or id argument is 0 it will create just a new window with name

 [<u>#VE</u>RSION](commands/VERSION.md)
 >Display current jiMUD version information